-The following issues were highlighted in the Audit Report for financial year 2019-2020:
+There were no issues highlighted in the Annual Audit Report for financial year 2020-2021.
+The following updates were provided to prior year recommendations not yet implemented as at 31 March 2021:

-- The revised whistle blowing policy, approved by the Human Resources Sub Committee, listed out of date contact information for Audit Scotland.
-This has since been amended with the correct details now listed. - Although the minutes of all Pension Fund Sub-committees are published on the Orkney Island Council website, there is scope to improve transparency by including access to audio casting.
-It was recommended that the Fund considers using audio casting for meetings of the Pension Fund Sub-committee to improve openness and transparency.
-There are resource implications to increasing audio casting and it is not presently planned to extend audio casting to sub-committees.

-- No register is held by the Fund detailing breaches of the Pensions Regulator Public Service Code, there is a risk that an issue is not raised with management which requires to be reported.
-While noting that no breaches of the Code have been made during the year, work is ongoing to produce a register detailing any breaches of the Pensions Regulator Public Service Code. - It was not possible to identify the Fund's share of assets from the valuation of investments provided by Barings, and that no work had been done to validate the valuation of the pooled fund provided by Barings.
+- No register is held by the Fund detailing breaches of the Pensions Regulator Public Service Code, there is a risk that an issue is not raised with management which requires to be reported. - While noting that no breaches of the Code have been made during the year, work is ongoing to produce a register detailing any breaches of the Pensions Regulator Public Service Code.
+This recommendation is now complete with the Register of Breaches created by the Pension and Payroll Manager in November 2021. - It was not possible to identify the Fund's share of assets from the valuation of investments provided by Barings, and that no work had been done to validate the valuation of the pooled fund provided by Barings.
 There is a risk that a misstatement in the valuation is not noticed by the Fund on a timely basis.

 The Fund receives regular Net Asset Value statements from the pooled fund which details both the number of units held and current market value.
 The nature of a pooled fund is such that individual investors hold multiple units in the fund rather than a direct share of the assets.
 The value of the units themselves are derived from aggregating the valuation of the investments held by pooled fund.
-No additional work is carried out to validate the valuation of this pooled fund, but additional assurances were taken from the actions of the fund manager to outsource this work to an external valuer during the year. - Access rights to the Altair system are generic and the same for all those within the pensions team such that a risk of fraud or error arising from inappropriate user permissions exists.
-A review of access rights has been undertaken with the appropriate access rights allocated to each user. - The pensions and payroll systems are not reconciled on a regular basis, with a risk that payments made to pensioners via payroll are not in line with the calculated amounts on the pension system.
-Monthly reconciliations between the payroll and pension systems have now been implemented. - Although, the Fund has procedures for identifying deceased pensioners living in the UK, there are no such procedures for pensioners who live abroad.
-Work is ongoing to develop a proof of life procedure for pensioners living abroad.
+It is considered that the regular preparation of the performance reports by Investment Advisers provides assurance that the asset valuations provided by the fund manager are reasonable and in line with expectation.